productboardlabs/envdoctor/Readme.md

 - @scoped/package-name (will be resolved as @scoped/envdoctor-config-package-name with a fallback to @scoped/package-name)
 - package-name (will be resolved as envdoctor-config-package-name with a fallback to package-name)

-You can also pass your own configuration as an object for example
+You can also pass your own configuration as an object for example extends: `[@envdoctor/essentials", require("./doctor")]`.
-extends: `["essentials", require("./doctor")]`.
 See `/example` implementation for more details.

 ### rules